stiellerr/ztemplate/readme.txt

 		[http]
 			proxy = http://202.175.128.101:80	format => proxy:port
 			sslVerify = false
-	f) there is a pre configured file in the temp directory, should you wish to use it.
+	f) there is a pre configured file in the repo temp directory, should you wish to use it.

 1) Create a folder with an appropriate name for your project.
 2) Open cmd, type "cd" and drag the folder into the cmd window, hit enter.